 Consultancy work for Greg currently focuses on working with a number of church and mission organisations, providing supervision and training for staff within these organisations, as well as consulting on complex leadership breakdown or the promotion of positive psychological health.
 Greg utilises a strength-based approach, helping teams to develop self-insight and increase overall effectiveness.
 Greg has also lectured in pastoral counselling at a number of theological training colleges.

 Greg lives with his wife, Lauren, and their four children (twin daughters and two sons).
 Greg enjoyed golf and surfing once upon a time before children arrived.
 He is a keen fisherman and is currently chasing kingfish in his kayak.

-Justin is a Registered Psychologist with a Bachelor of Social Science (Psychology), Bachelor of Arts, and Graduate Diploma in Psychology.
+Justin is a Registered Psychologist with a Bachelor of Arts (Communication)(Hons), Bachelor of Social Science (Psychology)(Hons), Graduate Diploma of Psychology, and a Masters of Human Resource Management and Coaching Psychology.